 Australian Dairy Farmers (ADF)

-Australian Dairy Farmers (ADF) is a significant entity in the Australian dairy market, with extensive operations across the nation.
-Its network of headquarters is distributed throughout various states and territories, enabling ADF to support dairy producers effectively and maintain a robust presence in the national dairy sector.
+Australian Dairy Farmers (ADF) is a significant entity in the Australian dairy market, playing a crucial role in supporting dairy producers across the nation.
+With a network of headquarters distributed throughout various states and territories, ADF maintains a robust presence in the national dairy sector.

 Financial Indicators